Active & Reactive Power

 A phasor version of this block is available in the powerlib_extras/Phasor Library.

-The Measurements section of the Control and Measurements library contains the Power block.
+The Sensors and Measurements library contains the Power block.
 This is an improved version of the Active & Reactive Power block.
 The new block features a mechanism that eliminates duplicate continuous and discrete versions of the same block by basing the block configuration on the simulation mode.
 If your legacy models contain the Active & Reactive Power block, they continue to work.
 However, for best performance, use the Power block in your new models.

 The Active & Reactive Power block measures the active power P and reactive power Q associated with a periodic voltage-current pair that can contain harmonics.
 P and Q are calculated by averaging the V I product with a running average window over one cycle of the fundamental frequency, so that the powers are evaluated at fundamental frequency.